 Anchor selection can be confusing because there are so many different shapes, weights, and conditions on the water when you might need an anchor.
 Four important things to initially consider are: the size of your boat, the make up of the bottom of the body of water where you will be boating, will you be holding your boat in windy conditions or on a river against the flow of the water.
 Scattered on this page are several different anchors to get you thinking.
 If ready to pick your anchor click on the following link: Types of Anchors to read more about specific anchors.

 When used as a nautical term, anchor describes the use of a weighted device that connects a boat or vessel via a cable, line, rope or chain to the bottom or bed of a body of water.
 Its purpose is to prevent the boat from being moved on the surface due to wind or current.
 Anchors also provide safety when used during inclement weather or if you lose power to be able to secure your boat in a peaceful cove out of waves, wind and storm fury.
-Your anchor selection is as much for utility and convenience as it is for safety.
+Your anchor selection is as much for safety as it is for utility and convenience.

 |Rode||Cable, Chain or Rope that connects the vessel to the anchor.
 Many anglers have lost an anchor because the Rode, (cable, chain or rope) was not connected to the vessel.|

 |Fluke, Flake, Cleat||Usually a flat piece of strong metal that is pointed on an anchor, such that when the Rode is tightened, its design will grab, dig into and hold onto the bottom of the body of water.
 Many of these anchors will have two Flukes.
 Not as good on grassy bottoms, or hard bottom.
 Often will have a slip mechanism to aid in removal from the bottom.|